-The Fund seeks to achieve its objective by investing primarily in the common stock of small U.S. companies.
+The Fund seeks to achieve its objective by investing primarily in the common stocks of large-cap U.S. companies.
 The Fund may also invest in real estate investment trusts (REITs).
-The Fund considers small-cap companies to be those within the range of companies listed in the Russell 2000[®] Index.
 The strategy seeks to maximize compound annual return while controlling risk.
 Individual stocks are selected for inclusion in the Fund based upon a proprietary quantitative model that is designed to facilitate an objective, disciplined, quantitative analysis of every stock in the Fund's investment universe.
-The investment adviser's stock selection process is expected to result in investments in companies with both growth and value characteristics.

 The quantitative model constructs the portfolio by considering fundamental and technical measures, analyzing expected trading costs and employing risk controls to promote diversification.
 The process also takes into account trading costs in an effort to ensure that trades are generated only to the extent they are expected to be profitable on an after-trading-cost basis.
 Additionally, risk is controlled through diversification constraints which limit exposure to individual companies as well as groups of correlated companies.
 The Adviser reviews the proposed trades produced by the process in an effort to ensure that they are based on accurate and current information.
 If a proposed trade is deemed to be based on inaccurate or stale information, the trade decision is deferred until the model incorporates timely and accurate information.
+The Adviser's stock selection process is expected to result in investments in companies with both growth and value characteristics.